Gated Normalization Removal and Scale Anchoring in Pre-Norm Transformers: Experiments

-Table~\ref{tab:efficiency} reports inference throughput.
-Across the settings, the unfused TaperNorm model yields a consistent $1.08$--$1.15\times$ throughput improvement over the RMSNorm baseline, while fully fusing the internal scaling into adjacent projections yields $1.13$--$1.22\times$ throughput improvement.
-Gains are larger when per-token normalization is a larger fraction of the forward-pass cost, for example shorter sequences, while for larger $T$ the attention and MLP compute become more significant.
+Table~\ref{tab:efficiency} reports KV-cached decoding throughput.
+It can be seen that the unfused Internal-Taper model gives a $1.10$--$1.14\times$ improvement over the RMSNorm baseline, while folding the internal scaling into adjacent projections gives a $1.15$--$1.18\times$ improvement.
+These results indicate that normalization removal gives measurable gains even when KV caching is used.
+The measured speedups remain specific to the model size, hardware, software stack, batch size, and prompt lengths tested.